'Hero' guard, shoppers among Buffalo shooting victims

 Salter was one of 10 killed in an attack whose victims represented a cross-section of life in the predominantly Black neighborhood in Buffalo, New York.
 They were gunned down by a white man who authorities say showed up at the store with the “express purpose” of killing Black people.
 Three others were wounded.

-Salter “cared about the community.
-He looked after the store,” local resident Yvette Mack said.
+Salter, who was Black, “cared about the community.
+He looked after the store,” said local resident Yvette Mack.
 She remembered him as someone who “let us know if we was right or wrong.”

-Mack would walk to the store to play lottery numbers and shop and said she spoke to Salter shortly before the shooting.
+Mack would walk to the store to play lottery numbers and shop.
+She said she spoke to Salter shortly before the shooting.

 “I was playing my numbers.
-He said ‘I see your playing your numbers!’
+He said ‘I see you’re playing your numbers!’
 I laughed.
 And he was playing his numbers too.
-Can you imagine seeing someone and you don’t know he’s not going to go home?”
+Can you imagine seeing someone, and you don’t know he’s not going to go home?” she said.

+The people Salter tried to protect include a man who was in town visiting relatives and was picking up a surprise birthday cake for his grandson.

 Ruth Whitfield was “a mother to the motherless” and “a blessing to all of us,” her son said.
 He attributed her strength and commitment to family to her strong religious faith.

+Roberta Drury had recently returned home to live with her mother, Dezzelynn McDuffie, who told The Buffalo News that the 32 year old had walked to Tops to pick up some groceries Saturday afternoon.
+Soon, McDuffie saw horrifying videos circulating on social media that appeared to show the gunman shooting her daughter just outside the store.

-Also killed was shopper Katherine Massey, whose sister, Barbara Massey, called her “a beautiful soul.”
+Also killed was shopper Katherine Massey, whose sister, Barbara Massey, called her “a beautiful soul,” and Haywood Patterson, who worked as a driver, giving people rides to and from Tops and helping them with groceries.

+Patterson was loading an elderly woman’s groceries into his car when he was killed, friend Tony Sanders told The Buffalo News.
+Sanders said Patterson’s first name was Heyward, although a church bulletin listed him as Haywood.
+Sanders said Patterson was a deacon in his church and “my best friend.”

-Zaire Goodman, 20, was shot in the neck but was recovering, State Sen. Tim Kennedy told a church service on Sunday.
+Zaire Goodman, 20, was among the wounded, having been shot in the neck, state Sen. Tim Kennedy told a church service on Sunday.
 Goodman is the son of a staffer for Kennedy.

-“I’m devastated.
-I’m angry,” Kennedy said.
-“And I’m thinking about the families who won’t welcome a loved one home tonight.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.